-The cane corso is a large-boned and muscular working dog with a noble and confident disposition.
-Cane corsos are powerful dogs that may seem intimidating to some.
+The Cane Corso (pronounced "KAH-Nay KOR-So") is a large-boned and muscular working dog with a noble and confident disposition.
+Cane Corso are powerful dogs that may seem intimidating to some.
 These fearless and vigilant dogs are not right for everyone.
 However, they are often misunderstood and can actually make excellent companions.
-For those who like the idea of a very large dog that is protective and athletic, the cane corso is one to consider.
-You should first know that the name of the cane corso is pronounced "KAH-Nay KOR-So."
-This is a commonly mispronounced breed name.
+For those who like the idea of a very large dog that is protective and athletic, the Cane Corso is one to consider.

 - Group: Working